d3plus/d3plus-text/README.md

 <a name="box.data"></a>

 ### box.data([*data*])
-If *data* is specified, sets the data array to the specified array and returns this box generator.
+If *data* is specified, sets the data array to the specified array and returns this generator.
 If *data* is not specified, returns the current data array.
 A text box will be drawn for each object in the array.

 **Kind**: static method of <code>[box](#box)</code>